 - Not be able to make employer contributions to the plan;

 - Have no administrative or managerial duties; and

 - Not incur any costs.

 However, Secure Choice's start date has been delayed slightly.

 Secure Choice implementation delayed

 Originally set to launch June 1, 2017, Secure Choice is now scheduled for a gradual phase-in, beginning with a pilot program in 2018.
-(Oregon and California are also phasing in plans, with OregonSaves to start July 2017, and California's Secure Choice to begin in 2019.
+(Oregon and California are also phasing in plans, with OregonSaves to start July 2017, and California's CalSavers to begin in 2019.
 Connecticut, Maryland, Massachusetts, Washington state, and New Jersey have also approved the formation of state-sponsored retirement plans.)

 The future of state-sponsored retirement plans is ever-changing, and is still evolving as this is written.
 Paychex will continue to monitor developments as they happen.